 Stock-Based Incentive Plan.
-Long term equity incentive awards may be granted to executive officers pursuant to the 2017 Stock and Incentive Plan and the recently-approved NI Holdings, Inc. 2020 Stock and Incentive Plan.
-For 2020, the Committee granted awards to executive officers allocated 40% to RSUs and 60% to PSUs.
-The aggregate number of shares awarded to executive officers under the NI Holdings, Inc. 2017 Stock and Incentive Plan was 106,200 shares in 2020 (with PSUs at target).
+Long term equity incentive awards may be granted to executive officers pursuant to the NI Holdings, Inc. 2020 Stock and Incentive Plan.
+For 2021, the Committee granted awards to executive officers allocated 40% to RSUs and 60% to PSUs.
+The aggregate number of shares awarded to executive officers under the NI Holdings, Inc. 2020 Stock and Incentive Plan was 107,700 shares in 2021 (with PSUs at target).